 NLIHC had long raised concerns about the old rule's \$100,000 per project threshold.
-The new rule makes things even worse.
+The new rule makes things even worse by going up to \$200,000.

 With the rule's definition of "project" and a \$200,000 per project threshold, many contractors would not have to comply with Section 3.
-Contractors awarded significant amounts of Section 3 covered funds in a single year to cumulatively spend on a number of small, discreet activities (such as homeowner housing rehabilitation) would not have to hire Section 3 Workers or subcontract with Section 3 businesses because each component activity costs less than \$200,000.
+Contractors awarded significant amounts of Section 3 covered funds in a single year to spend, all together, on a number of small, discreet activities (such as homeowner housing rehabilitation) would not have to hire Section 3 Workers or subcontract with Section 3 businesses because each component activity costs less than \$200,000.

-For example, if a contractor receives \$1 million in CDBG funds to rehab seven singlefamily homes and the contractor spends \$130,000 per home, that contractor would not have to comply with Section 3 because each home is considered a single project and not one of the seven rehabs had a contract for more than \$200,000.
+For example, if a contractor receives \$1 million in CDBG funds to rehab seven single-family homes and the contractor spends \$130,000 per home, that contractor would not have to comply with Section 3 because each home is considered a single project and not one of the seven rehabs had a contract for more than \$200,000.